marcin-filipiak/esp32_camsender/README.md

 You can test the server's functionality by opening the test.html page.

 The API is very simple.
 To preview the latest image from a selected camera, enter the address in the format http://api.filipiak.tech/camsender/index.php?image/foobar, where 'foobar' should be replaced with the camera identifier you assigned during configuration.

+You can also view live stream in mjpeg.
+Enter the address in the format http://api.filipiak.tech/camsender/index.php?image/foobar, where 'foobar' should be replaced with the camera identifier you assigned during configuration.

 Of course, adjust the address accordingly to match your server's address.

 ## CONFIGURATION